codevence/fair-wizard-guide/docs/applications/data-management-planner/projects/list/detail/questionnaire.rst

 ..
 NOTE::

-    If at least one of the options is turned off, a red dot will be displayed next to the :guilabel:View button.
+    If at least one of the options is turned off, a red dot will be displayed next to the :guilabel:`View` button.

 Import answers